MicrosoftDocs/iis-docs/iis/manage/remote-administration/remote-administration-for-iis-manager.md

 ## Enable Remote Connections

-To enable remote connections using IIS Manager, click the server node in the tree view, open the **Management Service** feature, and check the **Enable Remote Connections** check box under Remote Connections (check out our [online help topic](http://technet2.microsoft.com/WindowsServer/en/Library/cdd5163a-fd6e-4dff-85d8-c4ca6414c1171033.mspx?mfr=true) for more details).
+To enable remote connections using IIS Manager, click the server node in the tree view, open the **Management Service** feature, and check the **Enable Remote Connections** check box under Remote Connections.

 This configuration is stored in the dword registry value "EnableRemoteManagement" under the registry key HKEY\_LOCAL\_MACHINE\SOFTWARE\Microsoft\WebManagement\Server.
 The easiest way to enable remote management from the command line is to save this text in a file called EnableRemoteMgmt.reg and run it: